 The Office of Institutional Research and Assessment has developed a comprehensive survey program designed to gather information about student backgrounds, and their experiences while enrolled and after they graduate from American University.
 In addition, student satisfaction and evaluation information is also collected.
-Under Results, you can find information from across the different surveys.
-Below that, there are descriptions of each of the surveys that are a part of the program.
+Below, there are descriptions of each of the surveys that are a part of the program.